Calculate the deemed employment payment for private sector engagements where the off-payroll working rules (often known as IR35) apply.

 Step 2 - add payments made directly to the worker

-You should add any payments or benefits paid directly to the worker by the client, rather than to the intermediary, that would have been employment income if the worker was employed directly.
+Add any payments or benefits paid directly to the worker by the client, rather than to the intermediary, that would have been employment income if the worker was employed directly.

 You only need to add any payments that:

-- weren’t paid by the intermediary
+- were not paid by the intermediary

 Step 3 - deduct expenses

-You should deduct expenses paid by the intermediary, in the tax year, that relate to the relevant engagements.
+Deduct expenses paid by the intermediary, in the tax year, that relate to the relevant engagements.

 These are expenses which the worker could have claimed as a deduction under the normal rules if they had been directly employed by the client.
 They include expenses met by the worker and reimbursed by the intermediary in relation to the relevant engagements.